lxrdmami0/lxrdmami0/README.md

 ### mami

-Full-stack developer in Istanbul.
+Full-stack developer.
 I build products end to end — Next.js, TypeScript, Node and Postgres — and write FiveM / cfx.re resources on the side.
 The rest of the time I make music.